 All your questions about Botox and dermal fillers answered!

-Botox and dermal fillers are two types of cosmetic produces that people can be offered.
-They are both given though injections and are minimally invasive, however they are the only similarities that they have!
+Botox and dermal fillers are two types of cosmetic procedures that people can be offered.
+They are both given though injections and are minimally invasive, however, they are the only similarities that they have!

 The Botox and fillers industry is worth £2.75 million, and are becoming increasingly popular in millennials, as social media influencers have a big hold over how the public should look.

 Botox is made up of purified bacteria’s that freeze muscles and therefore reduce the appearance of line and wrinkle that are caused by aging and facial expressions.

 Dermal fillers are however used to fill out area of the face that have thinned as you age.
 Dermal fillers are most commonly used in the lips, cheeks and around the mouth.

 Botox is short for botulinum toxin, which is toxic in large amounts, however safe when used in tiny amounts to correct wrinkles.
 Botox temporarily paralyse the muscle, allowing the skin to soften and reduce the appearance of wrinkles.
 Most people find that they will have to have this procedure done ever 3-4 months.

 As Botox is a temporary change, it is likely that any side effect will wear off as the Botox breaks down, however it is still important that you consider these before you go ahead with any procedures.
 Possible side effects include: